 Additionally, blind spots in trucks restrict a larger portion of the driver’s view.
 Many truckers try to warn other motorists about their blind spots by displaying warning signs on the rear of their trailers, stating that if you cannot see their mirrors, they cannot see you.
 However, displaying such signs should not automatically excuse a driver’s negligence.

 If you were struck by a truck driver who failed to check their blind spots, you might be eligible to receive financial compensation.
-A skilled Omaha attorney from Berry Law can meet with you to advise you of your legal rights.
+An Omaha truck accident lawyer from Berry Law can meet with you to advise you of your legal rights.

 Where Are a Tractor-Trailer’s Blind Spots